Peter-Juhasz/AzureArchiver/readme.md

 ## Development

 Requirements:
- - Visual Studio 2019 Preview
+ - Visual Studio 2022 Preview
- - .NET Core SDK 3.1
+ - .NET 6 SDK

 Also, set `Update:Enabled` to `false`, if you want to turn off update checks.